sarahcolbert/sibling_roh_analysis/README.md

 6) homozyg-window-missing 5
 7) homozyg-window-het 1

+F_GRM is calculated using the --ibc flag in GCTA.
+F_GRM = Fhat3 in the output.

-Running the code below will perform QC and then use the QCed files to call ROHs.
+Running the code below will perform QC and then use the QCed files to call ROHs and calculate F_GRM.
-Before running you will need to make sure that you have plink 1.9 installed and that it can be called with the command "plink" as is done in the [1-qc_and_call.bash script](https://github.com/sarahcolbert/sibling_roh_analysis/blob/main/code/1-qc_and_call.bash).
+Before running you will need to make sure that you have installed GCTA and plink1.9 and that it can be called with the command "plink" as is done in the [1-qc_and_call.bash script](https://github.com/sarahcolbert/sibling_roh_analysis/blob/main/code/1-qc_and_call.bash).

 ```
 bash ${code_dir}1-qc_and_call.bash